An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Noise Enhancement

 Next, let us discuss $\Loop$.
 As can be seen in~\eqref{eq:diagram_Ito}, instances of Lebesgue integration arise through It\^{o} correction terms.
 It\^{o} corrections will be denoted by \emph{contractions}, i.e.\ two arrows pointing at different vertices

 and

 are merged at a common vertex $ \,$.
 Graphically,

-Using the orthogonality of $(W^{j}(u,m))_{u\geq0,m\in\mbZ^{2},j=1,2}$, we can identify some of the internal variables of the two vertices that are being merged.
-Indeed, as in~\eqref{eq:diagram_Ito}, we set $j_1=j_2$, $u_1=u_2$, $m_1=-m_2$, but leave $\om_1$, $\om_2$ as is.
-To make it easier for the reader to discern the multipliers attached to each arrow, we give both tuples of internal variables, even after the contraction.
+Using the orthogonality of $(W^{j}(u,m))_{u\geq0,m\in\mbZ^{2},j=1,2}$, we can identify some of the dummy variables of the two vertices that are being merged.
+Indeed as in~\eqref{eq:diagram_Ito} we set $j_1=j_2$, $u_1=u_2$, $m_1=-m_2$, but leave $\om_1$, $\om_2$ as they are.
+To make it easier for the reader to discern the multipliers attached to each arrow, we give both tuples of dummy variables, even after the contraction.
 Graphically,

 This results in the diagram